-Policy and Guidelines for the Use of TOEIC Scores Introduction
+Policy and guidelines for the use of TOEIC° test scores

+Introduction

-These guidelines are designed to provide information about the appropriate use of TOEIC test scores for corporations or schools that use the scores in making hiring, evaluation, and career promotion decisions, as well as school-related decisions.
+These guidelines are designed to provide information about the appropriate use of TOEIC° test scores for corporations or schools that use the scores in making hiring, evaluation, and career promotion decisions, as well as school-related decisions.
 They are also intended to protect test takers from unfair decisions that may result from inappropriate uses of scores.
 Adherence to the guidelines is important.